Fort Tuthill Trail System Update (April 2022)

 Look for posted notices of trail closures and warning signs.
 Call (928) 679-8000 for the latest information.

 Fort Tuthill County Park offers a network of nearly seven miles of multi-use, non-motorized trails.
-View trail maps (one-color or multi-color) and check out the descriptions below:
+View a trail map and check out the descriptions below:

 - There is a short trail (approximately one mile in length) around the perimeter of the park in Tuba City.